UniversalDependencies/docs/tools.md

 ### brat rapid annotation tool

 <img style="width: 40%; float:right" src="http://universaldependencies.org/img/brat.png"/>
 **brat** is a browser-based tool for text annotation.
-The brat [visualization](visualization.html) component is used in the [UD documentation system](https://spyysalo.github.io/annodoc/) and the tool can be easily configured for UD annotation (TODO: link instructions).
+The brat [visualization](visualization.html) component is used in the [UD documentation system](https://spyysalo.github.io/annodoc/) and the tool comes with a [custom configuration](https://github.com/nlplab/brat/tree/master/configurations/Universal-Dependencies) allowing it to be used for UD annotation .

 * Category: manual annotation tool
 * Platform: any (browser-based)